zolboo1024/boxeweb/README.md

 ### `nodemon server`

-Finally, go back up into the my-app directory and run:
+Finally, go back up into the boxeweb directory and run:

 ### `npm start`